 Sleep Safety Guidelines for Babiesby Laura Driver

-Safe sleeping advice has helped to dramatically reduce SIDS (sudden infant death syndrome,
+Every parent should know about safe sleeping with their little one.
+Safe sleeping advice has helped to massively reduce SIDS (sudden infant death syndrome).

-Until your baby is six months old, the safest place for your baby to sleep is in their own cot,
+Until your little one is six months old, the safest place for them to sleep is in a cot,

 - Always place your baby to sleep on their back - in the 'feet to foot' sleeping position - with

-- Don’t allow anyone to smoke in the house, especially in the same room with your baby.
+- Don’t allow anyone to smoke in the house

 - Don't share a bed with your baby if you're really tired, have drunk alcohol or taken any